dmulholl/pymatrix/readme.md

 Requirements
 ------------

+No dependencies.
 Tested with Python 2.7 and 3.4.

 License